 In this webinar, Phanish Puranam(author of The Microstructure of Organizations, Oxford University Press, 2018) overviews some of his past and ongoing research on organizational hierarchies, and summarizes what we know and what remains to be learned.

-This webinar is a benefit of membership in the Strategic Management Society.
-If you are not a 2020 member, you can learn more and join by clicking here.
+Live webinar participation is a benefit of membership in the Strategic Management Society.
+You can learn more and join by clicking here.

 November 13, 2019